 On and on it goes.
 Jesus takes the Levitical understanding (that we heard read this morning from the 19th chapter) and stretches it to the breaking point.
 It turns out that everybody is our neighbor.
 Listen to Soren Kierkegaard, Danish philosopher writing about the neighbor:

-buy cheap viagra generic online The neighbor is neither the beloved, for whom you have passion’s preference, nor your friend….
+Menongue The neighbor is neither the beloved, for whom you have passion’s preference, nor your friend….
 Nor is your neighbor, if you are a cultured person, the cultured individual with whom you have a similarity of culture….
 The neighbor is every person…He is your neighbor on the basis of equality with you before God….”
 Soren Kierkegaard

 If we do all this, Jesus says, we will be children like our Father in heaven.
 And so we must face another question, one meant for reflection well beyond this sermon.
 What do we mean when we say that God is love?